orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 Your own web app does the following:

 1. Include `orbeon-embedding.jar` and `slf4j-api-1.7.7.jar` under `WEB-INF/lib`.
-Both are included in `orbeon-embedding.war` which is shipped
+Both are included in `orbeon-embedding.war` which ships
-   in Orbeon Professional Edition(PE) only.
+   with Orbeon Professional Edition (PE) only.
 2. Setup the filter in your `web.xml` per the snippet below.
 3. Call the embedding API when producing a page, as done in the example below.

+_IMPORTANT: Make sure that you application uses the UTF-8 character encoding for the HTML response._

 This is a typical filter configuration: